Dr. Abraham George

 Senior Associate of Administration

-Kate Lytle Elsinger has been working with Shanti Bhavan contributing her administrative experience since 2011.
-Her job duties include the management of newsletters, assisting with social media, donor communications and administration for the Director of Operations.
+Kate London has been contributing her administrative experience to Shanti Bhavan since 2011.
+Her job duties have included the management of newsletters, assisting with social media, donor communications and administration for the Director of Operations.
 Kate has always had a passion for working with children, whether hands-on or through her positions at the Ontario Ministry of Children and Youth Services.
 Her other interests include music, theater and writing.
 Kate looks forward to continuing to support Shanti Bhavan as it grows and aids children in changing their futures.

-Hannah Moon first volunteered at Shanti Bhavan in the fall of 2011, and after returning to teach at the school two more times joined the Volunteer Services Team in 2013.
-Hannah interviews all prospective volunteers and manages the onboarding process.
-Hannah currently works at Kennesaw State University as the Program Manager for Global Leadership Engagement within the Center for Student Leadership.
-She received her BA in History from the College of William & Mary and her MEd in College Student Affairs Administration from the University of Georgia.
-Hannah currently lives in Atlanta, Georgia, where she pursues international education, global leadership programming, and civic engagement initiatives.
+Hannah Moon first volunteered at Shanti Bhavan in the fall of 2011.
+After returning to teach at the school two more times, she joined the Volunteer Services team in 2013.
+In this role, she manages the selection and on-boarding process for all incoming volunteers.
+Hannah currently works at Georgia Tech as the Global Internship Advisor for the Office of International Education.
+She received her BA from William & Mary and her MEd from the University of Georgia.
+Hannah lives in Atlanta, Georgia, where she spends her free time doing crossword puzzles, playing in a cornhole league, and planning her next opportunity to travel abroad.